Trees on private properties

 Pruning and removing trees on private properties

 An application is required to be lodged with Council before pruning or removing a New South Wales (NSW) native tree or Norfolk Island Pine from any private property in Lake Macquarie.
-Where an application is not required to be lodged is identified in the section below titled When a tree can be removed or pruned without Council's approval.
+Please use the below assessment tool to determine what action is required to prune or remove a tree located on your property.

 How to tell if the tree is native

 It is the property owner's responsibility to identify if the tree is native, non-native or otherwise exempt from requiring consent prior to removal or pruning.

 Council does not provide a species identification service and will only identify the species after an application is received.

 Some suggestions to identify tree species prior to lodging your application are:

 - A consulting arborist or horticulturist can identify the species and complete a health and hazard assessment of the tree.
 They can confirm whether Council consent is required.

 - A reputable tree service operator may be able to identify the species, provide advice on whether Council consent is required for pruning or removal, and provide a quote for any works.

 - Take a sample (eg leaves and fruit/seed/nut) to a local nursery for identification.